Grants

 Federal and state grants are typically awarded only to undergraduate, degree-seeking students who have never earned a bachelor's degree; university grants may be awarded to graduate, professional, and law students as well.

 Information provided on the FAFSA determines eligibility for many grants.
-To be considered for grants with limited funds, a student must file the Free Application for Federal Student Aid (FAFSA) as soon as possible.
+To be considered for grants with limited funds, a student must file the Free Application for Federal Student Aid (FAFSA) as early as possible.

 Available grants